bwunder/anonym/README.md

 ### Include the [test CLI-command extension](./docs/test.md) extention (optional)

     Adds the test command Vorpal extention module to the CLI from ../lib/tests.js.
 Commands in this module execute commands synchronously in javascript Promise chains we can rightly consider as recipes.
 Users may define and execute automation recipes for the automaton in the 'tests.js' file.
-Resistance to editing core atomaton modules until a revision is properly emulated through the test module is encouraged. <blockquote>test [torial]</blockquote> only rollbacks are nearly pain free.
+Resistance to editing core atomaton modules until a revision is properly emulated through the test module is encouraged. <b>test [torial]</b> only rollbacks are nearly pain free.

         $ npm start test

 #### [TLS](./docs/tls.md)

-    Host self-signed TLS is available, configurable and applicable for the Docker Remote API, SQLPad's Express http server and SQL Server connection pools featuring Almost Perfect Forward Secrecy, eg. new certificate at each app start (<code>&lt npm start</code>) and new CA on demand
+    Host self-signed TLS is available, configurable and applicable for the Docker Remote API, SQLPad's Express http server and SQL Server connection pools featuring Almost Perfect Forward Secrecy, eg. new certificate at each app start (<code>&lt npm start</code>) and or on demand. (<b>certificate</b> command)